-Self-taught South African photographer Clint Strydom has the profound gift for capturing humanity.
+Clint is a talented South African photographer, lens-based artist and photo essayist with a profound gift for capturing humanity.
 His lens-based artistry unravels the hidden perspectives of the overlooked or forgotten in society, resulting in work that is timeless, measured and still.
-His experimental signature style reflects in his choice of subject matter, varying from haunting interpretations of Constitution Hill’s prison to the FIFA World Cup of 2010.
+His self-taught technical flair and experimental signature style has created visual narratives whose timeless profundity permeates political, private and commercial spaces.

 In his quest to re-balance historical narratives, he wasn't drawn towards one of his defining bodies of work: `Hidden Shadows and Silent Voices of Prison Number 4’.
 This collection was captured inside the historic and notorious `Number Four’ prison at Constitution Hill.
 The series was created to communicate the great injustice and inhumanity of conditions in this infamous prison that was the home to the likes of Nelson Mandela, Mahatma Gandhi, Robert Sobukwe and Oliver Tambo amongst numerous others.

 His experimental signature style has also resulted in collaborations with the likes of Aston Martin International, FIFA, the Mexican Football Hall of Fame and others.
 Clint created a series of works titled ‘Real Heroes’ which was recognized as official licensed products of the 2010 FIFA World Cup.
 The collection featured the children who regularly spend many hours practicing the ‘beautiful game’ in rural areas on the South Coast of KwaZulu Natal and the Eastern Cape for no financial benefit.